JimboA/EcsLiteEntityCommandBuffer/README.md

     .Init ();
 ...
 ```
 The ECB system is responsible for creating and executing the buffer.
 Think of it as a synchronization point.
 For each such system, its own buffer is created and the world is attached to it.
-An command buffer can only be associated with one world and one ECB system.
+Each command buffer can only be associated with one world and one ECB system.

 The command buffer can be accessed from anywhere in your code via the ecs world:
 ```csharp